jdodgen/MQTT-home/micropython/power_change_notifier/readme.md

 listener 1883
 log_dest none"
 ```
 Also the broker name needs to be the same subnet.
-In install.py default is "home-broker.local"

 ###  Electrical parts:
 ### monitors: